arpi-t/log-streaming/README.md

 3. > npm install
 4. > npm start

-- Copy `monitorList.template.json` to `monitorList.json`
+- Copy `monitorList.template.json` to `monitorList.json` or any other name and exprot the path of that file under `LOGVIEWER_PATH` variable.
-- To monitor the files add their paths in `monitorList.json` file.
+- To monitor the file changes, add their paths in `monitorList.json` file.
 - Open up the browser at `http://localhost:3000` to check the UI.